 A combination of an elected committee and faculty votes may be used.

-Each school shall decide which of the three procedures to use.
+Each school shall decide in advance of any cases being considered which of the three procedures to use.
 In promotion and tenure cases, all voting members of the school committee must be tenured faculty.
-In cases where there are not enough senior faculty or an appropriately diverse committee, schools may appoint tenured faculty who are familiar with the discipline from other units at ASU to serve on a school personnel committee.
+In cases where there are not enough senior faculty or an appropriately diverse representative committee, schools may appoint tenured faculty who are familiar with the discipline from other units at ASU to serve on a school personnel committee with the approval of the dean and University Provost.
 School bylaws shall specify which of these procedures it will use and which votes shall be communicated to the director of the school and the dean of the HIDA.
 Whichever procedure is selected, the director shall inform the dean in writing of the precise procedures and criteria used.

 In the case of a non-tenure eligible faculty member coming forward for promotion, those deliberating or voting must be at the same or higher rank than the rank applied for by the faculty member (e.g., senior lecturers and principal lecturers may vote on candidates for promotion from lecturer to senior lecturer, but only principal lecturers may vote on candidates for promotion from senior lecturer to principal lecturer).
 Any tenured faculty member may vote on the promotion candidacy of a non-tenure eligible faculty member, consistent with the membership on the School’s elected committee or voting procedures as described above and in the School’s bylaws.